 Some companies do not support business casual attire but they will allow it on Fridays, others even allow very casual clothing on Fridays.
 Talk to your coworkers and your boss to find out how your company handles Friday dress codes.

-In case there is a more casual dress code for Fridays, but you notice that senior management doesn’t dress that way, you should take them as the lead.
+In case there is a more casual dress code for Fridays, but you notice that senior management doesn’t dress that way, you should consider following their lead.
 It’s more advantageous for you to dress for the job you want, rather than the job you have.

-Business Casual for men is not easy to master because it means different things at different events.
-Using the three step structure we provide in this guide, you at least determine what ballpark your office or company is in and adjust your outfits accordingly.
+Business Casual for men is not easy to master because it means different things at different offices and events.
+Using our guidelines will give you a good place to start.

-If you would wear it to watch television or to a casual barbecue, don’t wear it to work.
-If you’re unsure whether it’s appropriate, chances are it’s not and you should always dress up a notch because it is always best to be slightly overdressed than slightly underdressed.
+Finally, remember to use this rule of thumb: if you’re unsure whether it’s appropriate, chances are it’s not!
+Dress up a notch because it is always best to be slightly overdressed rather than slightly underdressed.